Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Full Speed Knee Cut From Open Guard

-Watching the basic knee cut pass technique in full speed, you can immediately see all of the elements described above coming into place, more or less in one motion, as one technique.
+Watching the basic knee cut pass technique at full speed, you can immediately see all of the elements described above coming into place, more or less in one motion, as one technique.
 Daniel addresses all of the following, with one action flowing seamlessly into the next:

 - Steps his left foot around his partner's feet